EverRealGMBH/express-force-ssl-aws/README.md

+# express-force-ssl-aws

-#### Express middleware to force 301 redirect to HTTPS only when after a load balancer (AWS ALB but not only)
+Express middleware to force 301 redirect to HTTPS only when after a load balancer (AWS ALB but not only).
+Typescript definitions are provided together with the library.

 Install:
 ```sh